Accused of Petty Theft or Shoplifting in the Bay Area?

 To put your best case forward, you should have an experienced attorney who is able to advise you and plan your strategy right from the start of your case through until the end.
-Early intervention is key, and at Summit Defense Attorneys, our ultimate goal is always the complete dismissal of charges against you.
+Early intervention is key, and our ultimate goal is always the complete dismissal of charges against you.
 Even if dismissal is not possible, we will be able to help you achieve the most lenient penalty for your case.

 What I stole wasn’t worth much, what’s the worst that can happen?

 If you’re a first time offender, and the property that you have been accused of stealing is not worth very much at all, then your exposure to any sort of criminal penalty is very minimal.

 If you are a first-time offender in California, you may be able to have your charge reduced to an infraction, or you may be able to participate in a diversion program and have the charge dismissed entirely!